Warrington Way 40mile Ultra

 Warrington Way About the Race Route Information How to Enter Results and Records

-The Warrington Way is a 40-mile trail ultramarathon that starts and finishes in the lovely Cheshire village of Lymm, about 5 miles east of Warrington.
-Runners follow a route which is mostly on tracks, footpaths, field crossings and country lanes to circumnavigate the town of Warrington anticlockwise.
-The route is waymarked with tape markers, though runners must carry maps and be able to navigate.
-There are checkpoints at the 10, 20 and 30 mile points, with food and drink provided.
-There is a hot meal provided at the finish for all runners, and finishers also get the coveted Warrington Way technical T-shirt and medal.
-The race is organised by Lymm Runners, a UK Athletics registered running club, licensed by the Trail Running Association, and authorised by Warrington Borough Council.
+The Warrington Way is a 40-mile ultramarathon trail race that starts and finishes in the lovely Cheshire village of Lymm.
+Runners follow a predominantly trail-based route on tracks, footpaths, field crossings and country lanes to circumnavigate the town of Warrington anticlockwise.
+The route is waymarked with markers, though runners must carry maps and be able to navigate.
+There are well-stocked checkpoints at the 10, 21 and 30-mile points.
+A hot meal is provided at the finish for all runners, and finishers also get the coveted Warrington Way technical T-shirt (if ordered in advance) and medal.
+The race is a club-organised event, we are UK Athletics registered, and the race is licensed by the Trail Running Association, with oversight from Warrington Borough Council.

-You will find lots more information on this website about the race, including everything you need to know about the race rules, route, kit list, checkpoints and so on, and how to enter.
+You will find lots more information on this website including race rules, route, kit list, checkpoints and how to enter.
 Stay in touch by joining our Facebook Page and following the Warrington Way on Twitter

 The results and records page has results from previous years, photo galleries, and links to blogs and other information.
 If you still need to know more, email us at warringtonway@lymmrunners.org.uk .

-You can enter the race as a solo runner, as a pair (with two runners each doing 20 miles of the race); or as a 4-person relay team (with each person doing one stage of 10 miles).
+You can enter as a solo runner, as a pair (each doing 20 miles of the race); or as a 4-person relay team (with each person doing one stage of 10 miles).

-Entries will open on 9am 1st May 2023 and there will be 250 places in total (for solos, pairs or relay teams).
+Entries will open on 09:00 1 May 2026 with 350 places in total (for solos, pairs or relay teams).
+The Nifty Entries link will be published on these pages in late April.
 Last year’s race filled up quickly!